Splode/fname/README.md

 Generate random, human-friendly names, like `determined-pancake` or `sinister discovery`. `fname` is like a grammatically aware diceware generator for unique names or identifiers.

-`fname` isn't meant to provide a secure, globally unique identifier, but with over 3.4 million possible combinations, it's good enough for most non-critical use cases.
+`fname` isn't meant to provide a secure, globally unique identifier, but with over 500 billion possible combinations, it's good enough for most non-critical use cases.

 ## Installation